-The amount of Title IV funds a student may retain will depend upon the percentage of time they were enrolled during the quarter:
+The amount of Title IV funds a student may retain will depend upon the percentage of time they were enrolled during the quarter.
+For more information, please contact Kellogg Financial Aid (Full-Time | Evening & Weekend) or visit the Financial Aid website.